top of page

 • Simplify all legislation see our Supreme Law Policy.

-• Make the right to silence illegal.
+• Withdraw the right to silence.

 • Replace juries with highly trained Judges.